The site, history and team

 A company's job is to make money.
 A consumer's job is to maximise their cash.
 Companies spend billions on advertising and teaching their staff to sell, yet we don't get buyers' training.

 We want to redress the balance and aim to do it in a number of ways.

-This isn't a site with an email, it's an email with a website to back it up.
-All the latest deals, guides and loopholes go in the Martin's Money Tips weekly email.
-More than two-thirds of the best deals expire within a week, and the email's aim's to ensure you don't miss out.
+About 7.5 million people receive MSE's Money Tips email every week.
+All the latest deals, guides and loopholes go into it.
+And as more than two-thirds of the best deals expire within a week, the email's aim is to ensure you don't miss out.

 Super-detailed MoneySaving guides

-The main site has a huge range of guides, from Cheap Gas & Electricity to PPI Reclaiming, Balance Transfers to Budget Airline Fee Fighting.
+The main site has a huge range of guides, from Cheap Gas & Electricity and PPI Reclaiming to Balance Transfers and Budget Flight Fee-Fighting.
 Rather than just saying "shop around", the guides feature super-detailed product research.
 A good starting point's the Money Makeover guide.

 Nifty free MoneySaving tools

 The MSE Forum is one of the UK's biggest social networks.
 It has 2.2 million members, and at any one time, thousands of users are discussing ways to save, as well as supporting and motivating each other.

 The forum's split into different subject boards, each with its own mini community, including Debt-Free Wannabe (working together to get out of debt), Grabbit While You Can (top bargain spotting), Old Style MoneySaving (thrifty ways from older days) and Freebies (free stuff grabbing).